amitkml/Transformer-DeepLearning/Class-5-Coding-Drilldown/readme.md

 - Model Accuracy is not as per target set of 99.4% (this must be consistently shown in your last few epochs, and not a one-time achievement)

 ## Stage-3

+### Target
+- Have Model Training and Test Accuracy abive 99%
+- Reduce number of model parameter to 9-10K

+### Results
+- Parameters: 6,170
+- Best Training Accuracy: 98.58
+- Best Test Accuracy: 99

+### Analysis
+- Replaced 7x7 by following
+    - AvgPool2d
+    - Conv2d(1x1)
+  - Model did not reach benchmarking accuracy of 99.4
+  - Model learning seems to be OK and I dont see any need for higher no of parameters